halfflat/arbor/doc/python/cable_cell.rst

    .. py:function:: cable_probe_total_current_cell()

    Transmembrane current (nA) _including_ capacitive currents across each cable in each CV of the cell discretization.
+Stimulus currents are not included.

+   Metadata: the list of corresponding :class:`cable` objects.

+Total stimulus current
+   .. py:function:: cable_probe_stimulus_current_cell()

+   Total stimulus current (nA) across each cable in each CV of the cell discretization where one or more stimuli are present.

    Metadata: the list of corresponding :class:`cable` objects.